qCring/QMLApplicationTemplate/readme.md

 ---
 - All folders in the *res* directory are copied into the application bundle.
 You should only edit resources (like .qml files and assets for example) here instead of the resources inside *build* or *install* folders.

-- When adding new resource types, the CMakeLists.txt has to be updated to take care of other folders or file types (as of now, only *.js*, *.json*, *.ttf*, *.png* and *.qml* files are considered as can be seen in the AddRes function inside **cmake/Functions.cmake**).
+- As of now, only *.js*, *.json*, *.ttf*, *.png* and *.qml* files are considered as resources.
+Resource-types can be defined in the AddRes function inside **cmake/Functions.cmake**).

 - The application name and version are defined in CMake (see **cmake/info.in.cpp**).

 - The Qt version can also be defined in CMake via the **TEMPLATE_QT_VERSION** variable to easily switch between different Qt versions installed on the system.

-- When adding new source directories inside *src*, the CMakeLists.txt has to be updated.
+- When adding new source directories inside *src*, the CMakeLists.txt has to be edited.
 See the *AddSrc* function used in CMakeLists.txt.

-- For installation, switch to the *install* target
+- For installation, switch to the *install* target.

 Next steps